 For those of us who struggle through the dark days, weeks and months of PND, ask for help!
 By simply asking for help, you are stepping up to be the parent your child needs.

-To sum up, my advice to new moms would be “You’ve got this.”
+So, my advice to new mums would be “You’ve got this.”

 Believe it or not, this is the serious version of this topic on my blog.
 If you want the light-hearted, slightly sarcastic version check it out here: Skills Required To Parent